Our Leadership Team

 Prof. Garry Allison

-Vice Chair & Director
+Deputy Chair & Director

-Garry earned his Physiotherapy degree and PhD at Curtin University, leading to roles as Professor in Neurosciences and Trauma Physiotherapy, Dean of Research in Health Sciences, and Associate Deputy Vice Chancellor Research Excellence.
+He has previously held roles as Professor in Neurosciences and Trauma Physiotherapy, Dean of Research in Health Sciences, and Associate Deputy Vice Chancellor Research Excellence.
 An Alumni Medalist at Curtin, he has an extensive research track record, including pioneering clinical trials and system changes in health practices.
 Now retired, he remains active in not-for-profit directorships, mentoring, and translating research into meaningful health outcomes.
 He enjoys reading, cooking, walking his dog Jemma, gardening, and he is currently renovating an old church in Toodyay.

 Linley (Anne) Donaldson